-- To democratic and exclusively peaceful means of resolving political issues; - To the total disarmament of all paramilitary organizations; - To agree that such disarmament must be verifiable to the satisfaction of an independent commission; - 4.
-To renounce for themselves, and to oppose any effort by others, to use force, or threaten to use force, to influence the course or the outcome of all-party negotiations; - 5.
-To agree to abide by the terms of any agreement reached in all-party negotiations and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree. - V. Another principle is needed.
-We join the Governments, religious and community leaders, and many others in condemning punishment killings and beatings.
-They contribute to the fear that those who have used violence to resolve political issues in the past will do so again in the future.
+- 1. To democratic and exclusively peaceful means of resolving political - To the total disarmament of all paramilitary organizations;

+To agree that such disarmament must be verifiable to the satisfaction of an independent commission;

+To renounce for themselves, and to oppose any effort by others, to use force, or threaten to use force, to influence the course or the outcome

+To agree to abide by the terms of any agreement reached in allparty negotiations and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may

+VII.
+Another principle is needed. religious and community leaders, and many others in condemning punishment killings and beatings.
+They contribute to the fear that those who have used violence to resolve political issues in the past will do so